Fermenteria is a made up word, which we think best describes our love of fermenting and how it has taken over our home.

 We offer classes on how to make your own fermented vegetables and drinks and make small batches of Kimchi, Kombucha, Kefir and Sauerkraut for sale.

 To get started in fermenting your own foods, we recommend our class, Introduction to Fermenting Vegetables and Drinks.

 For some, the tangy taste of fermented foods must be acquired.
 Start by eating a spoonful regularly and soon you’ll be craving it.
 Friends report that the more fermented foods they eat the less they crave sugary foods and alcohol.
 I’d agree.

 A flavourful kraut or punchy kimchi is an excellent accompaniment to casual lunches and dinners – and try piccalilli for giving the humble sandwich a lift.

 TASTE OUR FERMENTS

-We’ll be selling our fermented foods and drinks at Frome Independent, the fantastic market on the first Sunday of the month in June and July 2017 as part of Wild and Fermented.
+We’ll be selling our fermented foods and drinks at Frome Independent, the fantastic market on the first Sunday of the month during 2018 - look for Wild and Fermented.

 Go to our Taste page to find current locations to sample our fermented food and drinks.

 The main reason we like fermented foods is for their taste and that we can preserve for later what’s growing in abundance (and at its best) in the garden.

 Recently there has been a lot more research about the benefits of including fermented foods in our diets.
 If you want to read more about their benefits, we recommend Sandor Katz’s comprehensive book, The Art of Fermentation, as a place to start.